pnieves2019/MAELAS/README.md

   -n NDIST        Number of distorted states for each magnetostriction mode
                   (default: 7)

-  -s STRAIN     Maximum value of the parameter epsilon for the strain tensor to generate the distorted POSCAR files (default: 0.01)
+  -s STRAIN       Maximum value of the parameter s for the deformation gradient Fij(s) to generate the distorted POSCAR files (default: 0.01)

   -k KP           VASP automatic k-point mesh generation to create the KPOINTS